lhquixotic/DECIBL/readme.md

-# Dynamic Expandable Continual Interactive Behavior Learning (DECIBL)
+# Dynamic Expansion Model for Zero-Forgetting Continual Interactive Behavior Learning (DECIBL)

 This repository aims to achieve continual interactive behavior learning in a dynamic expandable network approach to avoid catastrophic forgetting.